Gothic-Modding-Community/gmc/docs/zengin/worlds/index.md

 Asides from those elements, there are also many invisible VOBs, such as:

 - Waypoints - used for NPC navigation
-- Freepoints - used mainly for NPC routines and roaming behavior for monsters
+- Freepoints (zCVobSpot) - used mainly for NPC routines and roaming behavior for monsters
 - Startpoints - used only to spawn the player when starting a new game.
 Teleporting between levels is handled with scripts and uses freepoints to determine where the player will appear.
 - Sound emitters
 - Music zones